MPhil & PhD Degrees in Arabic, German, Italian, Russian and Spanish Studies

 - Fascist Cultural Policy

 - Italian Cinema, 'Neorealism' and its Aftermath.

-Prospective students are requested to submit an outline proposal of the research area or topic they wish to pursue.
+Prospective students must contact a potential supervisor before making a formal application and you should not proceed to a formal application without the agreement of the prospective supervisor.
+The application must include an outline proposal of the research area or topic you wish to pursue.
 This should be around 500 words in length and should indicate the treatment of research intended and the source of the materials to be used.
-Candidates resident in the United Kingdom will normally be asked to attend for interview.
+Shortlisted candidates will be asked to attend an interview.